Ibaslogic/Ibaslogic/src/contents/articles/2020-08-03-gatsby-theme-agency-installation/gatsby-theme-agency-installation.md

 Are you aiming to set up a simple agency or consultancy site?
 Gatsby Theme Agency suits your purpose.

-Essentially, a theme allows users to change how the website looks on the frontend without having to alter the core code.
+As you may know, a theme allows users to change how the website looks on the frontend without having to alter the core code.

 Like WordPress CMS, for instance, Gatsby allows us to utilize a theme for multiple sites.
 However, here, the themes are composable.
 Meaning, you can have multiples of them installed and performs a different function in a Gatsby project.